 Another thing to watch for is any feeling that the crown or implant is becoming loose.
 Implants should feel just as stable as natural teeth.
 If anything feels different, your dentist should check it as soon as possible.

 Certain lifestyle factors can also affect how long your implant lasts.
-Smoking, poor oral hygiene, and untreated medical conditions like diabetes may increase the risk of gum problems around implants.
+Smoking, poor oral hygiene, and untreated medical conditions like diabetes may increase the risk of gum problems around implants, such as peri-implantitis described by the American Academy of Periodontology.
 Maintaining good oral care and visiting your dentist regularly will help protect the bone and gums that support your implant.
 With proper care, many patients find that dental implants can last for decades.

 Professional Care in Fremont, CA